Marni Sandler, Founder, RYT

 As a mom and kids yoga teacher, Marni believes that learning and growth happen best through play and founded Monkey Do! on those principles.
 Her desire to bring yoga to children, led her to Shakta Khalsa’s Radiant Child Teacher Training program.
 The program included training in Yoga for Autism, ADHD and Differently Abled Children.
-She’s continued her training with Mindful Schools as well as certifications from Shawnee Thornton Hardy’s Asana’s for Autism and Special Needs training.
+She’s continued her training with certifications from Mindful Schools as well as Shawnee Thornton Hardy’s Asana’s for Autism and Special Needs.

 Marni truly believes that yoga is an important way to help all children reach their full potential.
 After practicing for over 20 years, Marni is thrilled to have the opportunity to help foster a community focused on Children’s health, confidence, imagination and overall well being.